You are viewing a story from harrypotterfanfiction.com

 Harry snorted and stood up to follow Ginny, Ron close behind him.

 Breakfast this morning was different from the last week’s as this would be the last time all of the group would be together until Christmas.
 Fred and George spent the first two hours of their time telling them all about hidden passages that Filch had not found yet and about the professors’ daily routines so that they could be easily avoided.
 Harry and Ron listened intently to all of this useful information, while Hermione rolled her eyes constantly and tried her best to change the subject at every pause in the twins report.

 When Fred and George felt satisfied with what they had given to the boys that they expected to fill their shoes, Angelina instantly pulled Harry and Ron’s attention away.
-For the next hour the four members of the Gryffindor quidditch team were given every helpful pointer they did and did not need to win the house cup.
+For the next hour the four members of the Gryffindor quidditch team were given every helpful pointer they did and didn’t need to win the house cup.
 Even Lee Jordan, who had never played quidditch due to his fear of flying, seemed to have pointers for the remaining members of the team.

 ‘You had better!’
 Alicia said, ‘because we’ll be at every match, and if you lose, well the other team’s taunting won’t be all you have to put up with.’